 Personnel costs as a percentage of revenue increased 0.8% to 65.8% for the year ended December 31, 2012 compared to 2011.
 The increase in personnel costs as a percentage of revenue was primarily the result of a 0.3% increase in incentive compensation and a 0.4% increase in salaries and wages and related benefits costs resulting from an increase in headcount and personnel investments made in the Financial Services practice group.
 Personnel costs as a percentage of revenue experienced by the individual practice groups is discussed in further detail under "Operating Practice Groups".
 The increase in professional fees as a percentage of revenue was primarily due to an increase in the utilization of off-shore processing in the MMP practice group.
 The increase in deferred compensation costs of 0.6% resulted from adjustments to the fair value of investments held in the deferred compensation plan.
 The adjustments to the fair value of investments held in relation to the deferred compensation plan totaled a gain of \$3.8 million and a loss of \$0.7 million for the years ended December 31, 2012 and 2011, respectively.
-These adjustments are recorded as compensation expenses, they are not allocated to the individual practice groups.
+These adjustments are recorded as compensation expense and are offset by the same adjustments to "other income, net", and thus do not have an impact on net income.
+Although these adjustments are recorded as operating expenses, they are not allocated to the individual practice groups.